-A Moderator Elect shall be elected every two (2) years and after serving a two-year term shall succeed to the office of Moderator for a two-year term.
+A Moderator Elect shall be elected every three (3) years and after serving a three-year term shall succeed to the office of Moderator for a three-year term.
 At the request of the Moderator, or in case of the absence or disability of the Moderator, the Moderator Elect shall exercise all rights and duties of the Moderator.

-The term of office of the Moderator and Moderator Elect begin with the close of the biennial meeting of the Delegate Assembly.
+The term of office of the Moderator and Moderator Elect begin with the close of the triennial meeting of the Delegate Assembly.

 Meetings.